rlue/ryanlue.com/_posts/2017-08-24-rails-render.md

 > 3. the submission fails, and
 > 4. you refresh the page.
 >
-> Do you see a New Book form again?
-Which URL is your browser on?[^1]
+> Should the page render successfully?
+Which URL should you see in your
+> browser’s address bar?
+>
+> Follow this footnote for the answer.[^1]

 Note that the `#create` action never tries to render its own view.
 [As the documentation states][render_docs] (emphasis mine),